Yamini2001/LeetCode-Solutions/README.md

 ## Minimum Swaps to Arrange a Binary Grid
 Return the minimum number of steps needed to make the grid valid, or -1 if the grid cannot be valid.

+## Find Kth Bit in Nth Binary String
+Return the kth bit in Sn.
+It is guaranteed that k is valid for the given n.